StarsoftAnalysis/mythupchuk/README.md

 are marked with a '#x' prefix which acts like a comment.
 If a '#x'-commented channel reappears (after retuning for example), the prefix is removed.

-Note that the xmltvid and icon columns in the file are intend only to override the values from the tv\_grabber command: these values are not changed in the file.
+Note that the xmltvid and icon columns in the file are intended only to override the values from the tv\_grabber command: these values are not changed in the file by running mythupchuk with the `--fileupdate` option.

-With the `--dbupdate` option, then channel name, number, callsign, and visible flag are updated in the database from the values in the input file.
+With the `--dbupdate` option, the channel name, number, callsign, and visible flag are updated in the database from the values in the input file.
 The xmltvid and icon fields for a channel are also updated from the tv\_grabber information, unless overridden by entries in the input file.

-Options `--fileupdate` and `--dbupdate` can be used together, because different information is being transferred in each direction.
+Options `--fileupdate` and `--dbupdate` can be used together.
+Database updates are done first, and then the file updates.

 An example channel file is included -- the one currently used by the author, which may not be to everyone's taste.
 The channel numbering is non-standard, and the choice of which